Theatre

 This is the first capstone course in the Musical Theatre dance sequence.
 Practical and historical study of Broadway dance styles; main focus on jazz idiom.
 Emphasis placed on performance quality, auditioning skills, self-taping, and “how to swing/dance captain".

-Prerequisite(s): Completion of Ballet, Tap, and Jazz requirements; senior standing.
+Prerequisite(s): Completion of 3 semesters of Ballet, 2 semesters of Tap, and 2 semesters of Jazz requirements; senior standing.

-MTR 416 Musical Theatre Dance II 1 Credits
+MTR 416 Hip Hop and Commercial Dance 1 Credits

 This is the second capstone course in the Musical Theatre dance sequence.
 Emphasis is placed on other dance styles used on stage, film, music videos, and television.
 Primary focus is on Hip Hop and Street Jazz.